Map-A-Droid/MAD/README.md

 ```
 If you want to use OCR to scan raids, run with `requirements_ocr.txt`

-![MAD concept graphic](static/concept.jpg)

 >MAD is compatible with [this Monocle schema](https://github.com/whitewillem/PMSF/blob/master/cleandb.sql) and [this RocketMap fork](https://github.com/cecpk/OSM-Rocketmap).
 Please use them or change your database accordingly.

+### MAD concept
+![MAD concept graphic](static/concept.jpg)

 ## Configuration
 Inside the `config` folder, duplicate the `config.ini.example` and rename it to `config.ini`.
 Then populate it with at least the database and websocket configurations.